Pool heating systems

-A pool heater allows you to extend the swimming season by several weeks in spring and fall.
+A pool heating system allows you to extend the swimming season by several weeks in spring and autumn.

-During the summer months, you can even reach temperatures of up to 32°C. Depending on the heating capacity, it is also possible to heat the pool during the winter, but the energy consumption and costs should be taken into account.
-We will be happy to advise you on the ideal solution for your pool project.
-You have various options for heating your swimming pool:
+During the summer months, it can even heat the water to temperatures of up to 32°C. Depending on the heating capacity, it is also possible to heat the pool throughout the winter, although energy consumption and operating costs should be taken into consideration.
+We would be happy to advise you in finding the ideal solution for your pool project.
+There are several options available for heating your swimming pool.

 Solar slats

 The solar slats are seamlessly integrated into the automatic roller shutter cover.
-Thanks to their special design and properties, the solar heat is transferred directly to the water.
-This innovative heating solution is extremely popular and is the best-selling system of its kind.
-By using free solar energy, the swimming pool season is extended by several weeks.
-Many satisfied customers in Switzerland swear by this efficient system.
+Thanks to their special design and material properties, solar heat is transferred directly into the water.
+This innovative heating solution is extremely popular and the best-selling system of its kind.
+By harnessing free solar energy, the swimming season can be extended by several weeks.
+Many satisfied customers throughout Switzerland rely on this efficient system.

 Air-to-water heat pump

-The air-to-water heat pump works in a similar way to an inverted refrigerator.
-It draws in outside air through a fan, which then hits a refrigerant and vaporizes it.
-The evaporated refrigerant vapor is compressed by a compressor to release the stored energy.
-The heat pump is integrated directly into the filter circuit.
-The released energy then enters the pool water and heats it.
-The greater the temperature difference between the surroundings and the desired pool temperature, the more electricity is required to generate the heat.
+The air-to-water heat pump works similarly to a refrigerator in reverse.
+It draws in outside air through a fan, where it meets a refrigerant that evaporates as a result.
+A compressor then compresses the vaporized refrigerant, releasing the stored energy.
+The heat pump is directly integrated into the filtration circuit.
+The released energy is transferred to the pool water, heating it efficiently.
+The greater the temperature difference between the ambient air and the desired pool temperature, the more electricity is required to generate the heat.

-Buying a heat pump heating system is worthwhile if you want to become independent of fossil fuels and switch to future-proof technology.
-As there is no combustion and the system itself does not release any CO₂ during heating, it is also ahead of the game in terms of sustainability.
-Another notable advantage is the low structural effort required for installation.
+Investing in a heat pump is worthwhile if you want to become independent of fossil fuels and switch to a future-proof technology.
+Since no combustion process takes place and the system itself emits no CO₂ during operation, it is also a leading solution in terms of sustainability.
+Another significant advantage is the minimal structural work required for installation.

 Heat exchanger

-The tubular heat exchanger or plate heat exchanger is connected to the central heating system and has two hydraulic circuits.
-The primary circuit is the hot water that supplies the heat from the central heating system.
-The secondary circuit is the swimming pool water, which is heated.
-The two circuits do not come into direct contact with each other, but are routed past each other.
-The larger the heat-transferring surface, the more efficient the heating effect.
+The tubular heat exchanger or plate heat exchanger is connected to the central heating system and operates with two hydraulic circuits.
+The primary circuit carries the hot water supplied by the central heating system, while the secondary circuit contains the pool water to be heated.
+The two circuits do not come into direct contact; instead, they flow past each other to transfer heat efficiently.
+The larger the heat exchange surface, the more effective the heating performance.

-A heat exchanger is only permitted if renewable heating energy is used.
-The power consumption must also be clarified with your heating installer.
+A heat exchanger may only be used in combination with renewable heating energy sources.
+In addition, the required heating capacity must be coordinated with your heating installer.

 Do you have any questions about swimming pool heaters?